Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/wasm-as-a-platform-for-abstraction.md

     unsafe {
         try_with_env!(
             ctx,
-            // unfortunately constructing a log and using it needs to be in a
+            // unfortunately constructing a log record and using it needs to be
-            // single statement because lifetimes
+            // in a single statement because lifetimes
             // https://users.rust-lang.org/t/using-format-args-and-log-builder/22695
             log(&Record::builder()
                 .level(level)